snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 copycat.email('1') // => jane.maplemoth@example.org
 ```

+Having predictable, deterministic values is helpful when coding or testing, as your transformed values are always handled consistently.

 ## Exclude

-Databases often have tables that contain loads of machine generated data, like logs, that aren't really helpful during development.
+Databases often have tables that contain loads of machine generated data, like logs, that aren't really necessary or helpful during development.
 Since the code doesn't operate against this data, it can be safely excluded.
 Associating a `false` value to a table will prevent Snaplet from copying data.
-Snaplet will still create the table's structure but skip the data.
+Snaplet will still create the table's structure but skip the data, speeding up both snapshot capture and restoration.

 ```typescript
 // .snaplet/transform.ts